 Barking, though, is not something you want to train out of an LGD.
 Barking is the way dogs communicate and typically well behaved dogs who bark are doing so for a reason.

 Puppies are vocal when they play together, and even playful adults can bark loudly.
-This is particularly the case of the Maremma.
+This is particularly the case with the Maremma Sheepdog.

 Barking is a way of alerting humans that something or someone is nearby, or something is wrong such as a lamb getting caught in a wire fence.
 They also use barking as a way to deter predators and to let them know that their territory is off limits.

-Are sheep the only animals that Maremma Sheepdogs guard?
+Are sheep the only animals that the Maremma Sheepdog will guard?
 These dogs are used to guard not only sheep, but goats, and cows, as well as birds such as chickens, geese, and ducks.
 In some parts of the world, they are used for alpaca and llama guarding.
 More recently, they have proven very useful guarding Penguins.
-Yes, Penguins.
+Yes, Penguins!

 This breed along with all the similar breeds (Kuvasz, Akbash, Tatra and Great Pyrenese) can trace its origins back to the Tibetan Mastiff.
 Each of these breeds was developed separately in their own home countries, but they share a similar role, and that was to protect the flock.